Pharmacists prepare and dispense prescribed medicine, and discuss conditions and treatments with patients. They also carry out tests and vaccinations.

-Pay for pharmacists varies depending on their experience and level of responsibility.
+Pay for pharmacists varies depending on their experience, level of responsibility and where they work.

-- Pharmacy interns (graduates completing their registration year) usually earn $45,000 a year.
+- Pharmacy graduates in their registration year usually earn an average of $43,000 a year.

 What you will do